Andrew Cunanan: Adult life

-In San Francisco, Cunanan continued his practice of befriending wealthy older men, and also reportedly began creating violent pornography.
+In San Francisco, Cunanan continued his practice of befriending wealthy older men, and reportedly began creating violent pornography.
 He also socialized in the Hillcrest and La Jolla neighborhoods of San Diego, as well as in Scottsdale, Arizona, "apparently living off the largesse of one wealthy patron or another."
-Cunanan is also believed to have been dealing drugs, including prescription opioids, cocaine, and marijuana.
-He used several aliases: Andrew DeSilva, Lt.
-Cmdr.
-Andy Cummings, Drew Cunningham, and Curt Matthew Demaris.
+Cunanan is also believed to have been dealing drugs, including prescription opioids, cocaine and marijuana.

-Cunanan allegedly first met fashion designer Gianni Versace in San Francisco in October 1990, when Versace was in town to fit the costumes he had designed for the San Francisco Opera production of Richard Strauss's opera Capriccio, although Versace's family has always denied that the two men ever met.
+Cunanan allegedly first met fashion designer Gianni Versace in San Francisco in October 1990, when Versace was in town to be recognized for the costumes he had designed for the San Francisco Opera production of Richard Strauss's opera Capriccio, although Versace's family has always denied that the two men ever met.
 In December 1995, Cunanan met David Madson, a Minneapolis architect, in a San Francisco bar.
 They began a long-distance relationship shortly after, but Madson ended the relationship in the spring of 1996, telling friends he sensed something "shady" about Cunanan.
 Cunanan told friends that Madson was the "love of my life".

 In September 1996, Cunanan broke up with Norman Blachford, a wealthy older man who had been hosting and financially supporting him.
 He soon maxed out his credit cards.
-Cunanan's close friend Jeffrey "Jeff" Trail, a former Naval officer working as a district manager for a propane delivery company in Minneapolis, had told his former roommate Michael Williams that Cunanan had resumed selling drugs.
+His close friend Jeffrey "Jeff" Trail, a former naval officer working as a district manager for a propane delivery company in Minneapolis, had told his former roommate Michael Williams that Cunanan had resumed selling drugs.
 Cunanan also was known to regularly consume these drugs, especially methamphetamine.

-By April 1997, friends reported Cunanan was abusing painkillers and was drinking alcohol "like there was no tomorrow".
+By April 1997, friends reported Cunanan was abusing painkillers and was drinking alcohol "like there was no tomorrow."
 Later that month, he told friends he was leaving San Diego for Minneapolis to "take care of some business matters" with Trail, who had recently distanced himself from Cunanan.
 Trail expected Cunanan to return to San Francisco upon leaving Minneapolis.
 Before Cunanan's visit, Trail told his sister that he "did not want Andrew to come."
 A week before his death, Trail told Williams that he had had a "huge falling out" with Cunanan and said, "I made a lot of enemies this weekend ...
 I've got to get out of here.
 They're going to kill me."